KasperiNN/KasperiNN/README.md

 - 💞️ I’m looking to collaborate on ... currently no one
 - 📫 How to reach me ... in the email kasperi.a108116@student.winnova.fi
 - 😄 Pronouns: ... he
 - ⚡ Fun fact: ...
-I'm from Finland
+I'm from Finland and I listen to metal music

 <!---
 KasperiNN/KasperiNN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.